-All curriculum is written by a credentialed teacher and/or content specialist.
-Each grade level and subject is specifically created to ensure it is challenging, relevant, coherent, and offers students choice in their learning.

-All curriculum development is overseen by the Assistant Superintendent - Personalized Learning who employs specialist in K-8 and all subject areas.
-Access to all course materials are available online.

-Collaborating with their ES in the parent choice model allows for a variety of highly effective/relevant curriculum choices to be made on behalf of students.
+- All curriculum is written by a credentialed teacher and/or single subject specialist.
+Each grade level and subject is specifically created to ensure it is challenging, relevant, coherent, and offers students choice in their learning. - All curriculum development is overseen by the Director of Instructional Support, who employs specialist in K-8 and all subject areas.
+Access to all course materials are available online. - Collaborating with their ES in the parent choice model allows for a variety of highly effective/relevant curriculum choices to be made on behalf of students.
 Homeschool has adopted and paced a challenging, literature based, high-interest curriculum choice that is available for students to choose and is strongly supported by staff.